Mt Brown Hut

 Condition

 Mt Brown Hut is in excellent condition structurally however high visitor numbers have impacted on the fuel supply for the woodburner and on the condition of the track.
-After we stopped flying coal for the burner people then took to burning live alpine scrub and ripping pages out of the hutbook to light the fire.
-A diagonal brace from the toilet door has had to be replaced twice, having been used for the same purposes.
-If you want to operate the woodburner we advise you to carry your own fuel up.
+After we stopped flying coal for the burner people took to burning live alpine scrub and ripping pages out of the hutbook to light the fire.
+A diagonal brace from the toilet door has had to be replaced twice, having been used for firewood, and possibly also a broom handle.
+If you want to operate the woodburner you must carry your own fuel up.
+A small bag of dry wood doesn't weigh much and will keep the woodburner going and hut warm all night.

 A working bee in April 2019 saw the Hut completely repainted inside and out, and the deck stained.
 The burner is at the end of its shelf life and had started to corrode quite badly.
 The original toilet hole proved inadequate, and Hugh and some friends dug a new toilet hole and moved the toilet over to it in November 2018.
 The toilet was in pretty bad shape and the hole full by early 2020, and a new one was flown in and erected by volunteers in September of that year.
-Water had been pooling in the depression in front of the Hut, extending in under the veranda.
-A notch was cut through the ridge to drain this in September 2020.
-Toilet issues have continued alas, the most recent was when the toilet door and stud was ripped off by the wind.
-People obviously haven't been fastening it properly which is asking for trouble at that altitude.
-There are also issues with the DOC door design which has weak spots around the hinge, bracing, and stud.
-In November Geoff Spearpoint and Ted Brennan wandered up and reattached the door, added some extra bracing, and built an external door stop.
-On my most recent trip up in December I noticed that the downpipe feeding the water tank is being held in place buy duct tape and a bit of rope.
-A DOC crew kindly replaced the broken glass in the wood burner door in June.
+Water had been pooling in the depression in front of the Hut and a drain was cut through edge of the scarp in September 2020.
+Following this the toilet door was left unfastened and it and the door stud were blown off by the wind.
+The door was reattached with extra bracing and an external door stop.
+A DOC crew kindly replaced the broken glass in the wood burner a short while later.
+Ted Brennan and Annie Hughes did an internal clean and re-stained the windowsills and deck.
+The downpipe for the water tank is currently being held in place by duct tape and string which seems to work well.
+The most recent work was some door handle repairs and addition of a fastening bolt by Al Ritchie.

 The other approach to the Hut is from the Styx valley and starts at the large unnamed side-creek known locally as Mt Brown Creek.
 Access up the Styx valley is along a rough farm trail that turns off the Dorothy Falls Road at sharp bend 400m North of the Mark Wallace Bridge.
 The trail leads through some marginal paddocks for 1.5 kilometres to the Styx riverbed which is followed for a couple of hundred metres under some large shingle bluffs.
-These can usually be waded around at normal flows but could be difficult or impossible if the river was up.
+These can currently be waded around at normal flows but could be difficult or impossible if the river was up.
 Mt Brown Creek is five minutes upriver from the bluffs and the Mt Brown track starts 20m up its TL.
 The track follows the spur up onto a bush terrace, then climbs up a broad bush face onto the Southern spur of Mt Brown.
 The spur flattens at 800 metres and the track continues up to around 1000m, crosses a sub-alpine gully, then resumes its climb up through the scrub towards the tussock line.
 Snow poles lead up the last portion of the spur through scattered scrub onto a flat tussock bench with a small tarn just below the Hut.
-The track is kept in reasonably good shape by Glenn Johnston and John Hutt who are planning some more work on it later this winter.
+The track has in the past been kept in reasonably good shape by Glenn Johnston and John Hutt.
+They have pulled back of late and are happy if others want to get involved and help keep it open.
 Allow around four hours currently from the Styx bluffs to Mt Brown Hut.
 Those doing the circuit have a three-kilometre walk along the Dorothy Falls Road between carparks.

 Type